ayoayco/astro-sw/README.md

 | esbuild             | [BuildOptions](https://esbuild.github.io/api/) | optional  | custom build options for your service worker script                                                                                             |
 | registrationHooks   | object                                         | optional  | provide callbacks for various registration events; see section on [Registration Hooks](#registration-hooks)                                     |

-## Background

-This integration was developed to support the Caching strategy needs of [Cozy](https://cozy.pub) -- the modern reading companion for the Web.
-You can find [an example service worker in the repository](https://github.com/ayoayco/Cozy/blob/main/src/sw.mjs).